All DROP treatment valves use the same DROP valve control board. They are used to control the various

 Softener, Water Hardness Setting

-If you have a backwashing filter of any type you need to review the setting for the regeneration frequency.
-Generally, the default setting of 6 days should be adequate for a majority of installations.
-However, because of the various applications for filtration and treatment media types a water test should have been done on your water to determine the incoming water quality and assess your specific usage requirements.
+If you have a backwashing filter of any type, you need to review the setting for the regeneration frequency.
+Generally, the default setting of six days should be adequate for a majority of installations.
+However, because of the various applications for filtration and treatment media types, a water test should have been done on your water to determine the incoming water quality and assess your specific usage requirements.

 DROP Lights - Normal Operation

 Your softener and/or filter will normally be in the service position.
-This is its normal position that treats the incoming water supply.
+This is its normal position, allow it to treat the incoming water supply.
 The different valve types have different colors when they are in their service position, so they can easily be identified by the color of their lights.
 These colors are identified in the list below:

 While observing your device, you will notice periodic purple flashes on the back lights.
-These indicate that it is wirelessly communicating to the Hub during that time.
+These indicate that it is currently communicating wirelessly to the Hub.
 Also, when the water meter on your unit senses water flow, the front lights on your device will alternate.
 The rate of alternation of the lights will give a general idea of the current flow rate.
-The highest frequency of the lights alternating is determined based on the highest flow seen by your system.
+The highest frequency of the lights alternating is determined based on the highest flow registered by your system.

 The lights can also change color when your device or devices are put into Bypass mode or Water Off.
 If your water is off, the lights on the valves will be orange.
-The water can be turned back on using the app or by shortly pressing the button on the Hub.
+The water can be turned back on using the app or by quickly pressing the button on the Hub.
 If one of your valves is bypassed, its lights will be bright yellow.
-Bypassed means that water will not be treated by that device while it is in bypass mode.
-This may be helpful if you wish to not use treated water in a particular situation, such as watering the lawn.
+“Bypassed” means water will not be treated by that device while in bypass mode.
+This may be helpful if you want to avoid using treated water in a particular situation, such as watering the lawn.

 When a valve is in regeneration the lights will change color for each step in the regeneration process.
-While the valve is sitting in a step of the regeneration process the lights will be slowly fading from side to side (wobble).
-If the valve is moving to a position the lights will rotate according to the direction of motor movement to get to that position.
+While the valve is sitting in a step of the regeneration process, the lights will slowly fade from side to side (wobble).
+If the valve is moving into position, the lights will rotate according to the direction of the motor’s movement.
 The colors for each position are as follows: